walmsles/lambda-powertools-coding-workshop/README.md

 ## Lab 2: Logging, Tracing and Metrics

-In this lab we will introduce each of the core utilities on at a time.
+In this lab we will introduce each of the core utilities one at a time.
 But first we will install the AWS Lambda Powertools and complete the IDE configuration.
 The Cloud9 IDE default environment includes Python 3.7 by default and SAM Cli v1.33 so this lab assumes these as a basis and I have adjusted the lab steps to accomodate this environment.

 ### Part 1: Install Lambda Powertools